-amphetamine/dextroamphetamine - oral, Adderall (cont.)
+dextroamphetamine/amphetamine- oral, Adderall (cont.)

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using amphetamine/dextroamphetamine and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.Take this medication by mouth, usually when you first wake up in the morning or as directed by your doctor.
-If additional doses are prescribed, take them 4-6 hours apart.
-Taking this medication less than 6 hours before bedtime may cause trouble sleeping.
-Take this medication exactly as prescribed.The dosage is based on your medical condition and response to therapy.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking amphetamine/dextroamphetamine and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.Take this medication by mouth with or without food as directed by your doctor, usually 1 to 3 times a day.
+The first dose is usually taken when you wake up in the morning.
+If more doses are prescribed, take them as directed by your doctor, usually 4-6 hours apart.
+Taking this medication late in the day may cause trouble sleeping (insomnia).The dosage is based on your medical condition and response to treatment.
 Your doctor may adjust your dose to find the dose that is best for you.
-Follow your doctor's instructions carefully.Use this medication regularly and exactly as prescribed in order to get the most benefit from it.
-To help you remember, use it at the same time each day.This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
-In such cases, withdrawal symptoms (such as severe tiredness, mood changes including depression, and sleep problems) may occur if you suddenly stop using this medication.
+Follow your doctor's instructions carefully.Use this medication regularly to get the most benefit from it.
+To help you remember, take it at the same time(s) each day.During treatment, your doctor may occasionally recommend stopping the medication for a short time to see whether there are any changes in your behavior and whether the medication is still needed.This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
+In such cases, withdrawal symptoms (including severe tiredness, sleep problems, mental/mood changes such as depression) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
-Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.Though it is unlikely to occur, this medication can also result in abnormal drug-seeking behavior (addiction/habit-forming).
-Do not increase your dose, take it more frequently or use it for a longer period of time than prescribed.
-Properly stop the medication when so directed.
-This will lessen the chances of becoming addicted.When used for a long period, this medication may not work as well and may require different dosing.
-Talk with your doctor if this medication stops working well.If you are using this drug for ADHD, your doctor may recommend "drug holidays" when the medication is stopped for a short time to observe any changes in behavior.Inform your doctor if your condition does not improve or if it worsens.
+Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.Along with its benefits, this medication may rarely cause abnormal drug-seeking behavior (addiction).
+This risk may be increased if you have abused alcohol or drugs in the past.
+Take this medication exactly as prescribed to lessen the risk of addiction.
+Do not increase your dose or use this drug more often or for longer than prescribed.
+Properly stop this medication when so directed.When this medication is used for a long time, it may not work as well.
+Talk with your doctor if this medication stops working well.Tell your doctor if your condition does not improve or if it worsens.

 Back to Medications Index